 - Set up automatic email newsletters to new and existing students

-- Integrate the customer-facing functionality into your existing website
+- Integrate the customer-facing functionality into your existing website or a dedicated mobile app

 - Manage all of your data from a cloud-based system